qlik-oss/core-website/docs/tutorials/hello-data.md

 ## Using halyard.js

-The example above used a load script directly to specify how data from a CSV file shall be loaded into Qlik Associative Engine.
-The [halyard.js](https://github.com/qlik-oss/halyard.js) library provides convenient ways to do similar data loading tasks without the need to write load scripts. halyard.js generates them for you.
+In the example above, the _hello-data_  application executes a load script that specifies how data from a CSV file is loaded into Qlik Associative Engine.

+Rather than directly using a load script, you can use the [halyard.js](https://github.com/qlik-oss/halyard.js) library, which provides a convenient way to do similar data loading tasks without the need to write load scripts because halyard.js generates them for you.

-An equivalent implementation of the previous example, but now using halyard.js instead, can be run with:
+Here is an equivalent implementation of the _hello data_ example, but now using halyard.js instead.

+Run the following command:

 ```bash
 npm run hello-data-halyard